Many women are now building a strong industry presence and taking leadership roles as the gender gap in tech industry leadership roles decreases.

 Katie Hutcherson Madding

-Global Product Director, Adjust
+Global Product Director at Adjust

 Katie is the Global Product Director at Adjust.
 Coming from an Account Management background, then moving to Integration Engineering, she's developed a unique perspective, leveraging new technology with business strategy.
 With Adjust spanning 14 offices worldwide, she's in charge of releasing cutting-edge mobile features at a global scale.
 Needless to say, she's got a love for traveling.